||What types of violations constitute a status offense in each state?

 **Colorado defines a status offense as having the same meaning as defined by federal law.
 A status offense is defined by federal law as conduct which would not be a crime under the law of the jurisdiction in which the offense was committed if committed by an adult.

-- In a little over half of all states (26), truancy, being a runaway and ungovernability/incorrigibleness are all considered status offenses.
+- In more than half of all states (29), truancy, being a runaway and ungovernability/incorrigibleness are all considered status offenses.

 Status offense categories are adapted from Juvenile Court Statistics:

 - Runaway-Leaving the custody and home of parents or guardians without permission and failing to return within a reasonable length of time in violation of a statute.